-- Try targeting "people similar to your list contacts."
+Try targeting new people who are similar to your contacts.

-Target a lookalike audience to find Facebook viewers with similar buying patterns as the customers on your list.
+Find Facebook viewers with similar buying patterns as the contacts in your audience.
 Ads that target lookalike audiences typically perform best.

-When you target list contacts, or people similar to your list contacts, your ad has a greater chance of success with a list or segment size of at least 500.
+When you target audience contacts, or people similar to your audience contacts, your ad has a greater chance of success with an audience or segment size of at least 500.

-If you decide to target a unique audience instead of a lookalike, make sure your criteria isn't too broad or general.
+If you decide to target a unique audience instead of lookalikes, make sure your criteria isn't too broad or general.
 For example, don't advertise baby clothes without refining your audience by their interest in children, babies, and clothing.

 An ad that frequently appears to the same people has a higher risk of negative engagement.